TheresaLui/SelfHelpContent_v2/articles/microsoft.function/function-monitor.md

 # Monitor Azure Functions

-## **Recommended documents**
+## **Recommended Documents**

 Azure Functions Monitoring is driven by Application Insights.
 The users may notice that they cannot see any logs for their Functions Invocations or that the data appears to be inaccurate.
-Here are some resources that can help diagnose these issues.<br>
+Here are some resources that can help diagnose these issues:<br>
-* The Diagnose and Solve blade for Azure Functions will check the configuration and advise on the following.
+* The Diagnose and Solve blade for Azure Functions will check the configuration and advise on the following:
   * If the Application Insights Instrumentation key and\or Connection String are configured correctly.
   * If the AzureWebJobsDashboard built in logging is enabled.
   * If sampling is enabled for the Azure Functions telemetry.